by Paul Nichols

 Janice stared at Gladys.
 Without taking her eyes off Gladys, she gently returned the steak packages to her cart.
 “I’m sorry,” she said.
 “I didn’t know.
 I’m sorry for your loss.”

 “Thank you for helping me,” Gladys said and smiled.

 “Well, I still have some more things to get,” Janice said.
 She turned away quickly and vanished among the shelves.
 Gladys breathed a deep, new breath and chose a steak of her own.
 She shuffled away toward another aisle.
 It was an easier task now.

 When she approached the check-out stand, Janice was waiting.
 “Hi again.
 May I give you these?”
 She offered a long, light package to Gladys.

 Gladys peeled back the green tissue to find three long-stem yellow roses.
 Delicately, she touched her fingertips to them.
 Tears rushed back, but with a little smile she said, “Oh, thank you.”
-She pulled the flowers to her breasts and closed her eyes.
-She remembered Lester's last promise: "I'll never leave you alone.”
+She pulled the flowers to her breast and closed her eyes.
+She remembered Lester's last promise: "I'll never leave you alone, Hon.”